cse110-sp23-group23/cse110-sp23-group23/specs/adrs/051923-pipeline.md

 ## Decision Outcome

-Opted for ESLint because it is the easiest to learn, set up, and use than the other alternatives.
+Opted for ESLint because it is the easiest to set up, learn and use than the other alternatives.

-# Use JSDocs for documentation compilation
+# Use JSDocs for documentation

 ## Context and Problem Statement

+How to have consistent, detailed code documentation? <br>
-How to compile all our documentation into one place?
+How to compile all of our comments and documentation into one place?

 # Considered Options